ATLANTOAXIAL INSTABILITY

 Non-Surgical Treatment:

-In cases where AAI does not cause severe neurological symptoms or spinal cord compression, non-surgical management may be effective.
+In cases where AAI does not cause severe neurological symptoms or spinal cord compression, doctors may implement non-surgical management.
 Non-surgical treatments are aimed at stabilizing the spine, managing pain, and improving quality of life.

 Cervical Bracing

-• Soft or Rigid Collars: A cervical collar may be prescribed to immobilize the neck, especially following trauma.
-A soft collar may be used for short-term relief, while a rigid collar provides more stability.
+- Soft or Rigid Collars: Doctors may prescribe a cervical collar to immobilize the neck, especially following trauma.
+Doctors may prescribe a soft collar for short-term relief, while a rigid collar provides more stability.

 Physical Therapy